How is ADHD different in adult women?

 - The number of ADHD patients they have

 - How many of their patients are women

 - What treatments they offer and how successful they are in helping patients

-In our recent case study , we interviewed Dr. Nicola Reynolds, Clinical Led at Oxleas NHS Foundation Trust, who leads a multidisciplinary ADHD team for the London borough of Greenwich in the UK.
+In one of our case studies, we interviewed Dr. Nicola Reynolds, Clinical Led at Oxleas NHS Foundation Trust, who leads a multidisciplinary ADHD team for the London borough of Greenwich in the UK.
 Although the case study focuses on ADHD care for children, it is worth highlighting how QbTest has helped their ADHD care pathway.

 ADHD in women is complex and more research is necessary to further understand how it can be detected early on in women and managed effectively.
 Both clinicians and female patients must work together, free of bias and stereotypes to accurately assess/diagnose symptoms.
 Likewise, teachers at schools must also pay closer attention to young girls who are frequently inattentive and repeatedly fail to follow simple instructions.